WLKR-Financial/reserve-site/adding-reserve-assets.md

 src/services/holdings.ts is responsible for gathering up token units and token price data

-assets are categorized as either Celo or Other Assets
+assets are categorized as either Candle or Other Assets

 ```
 const otherAssets: TokenModel[] = [